Ochijehfranklin/alx-low_level_programming/README.md

-This would make me better at debugging
+This directory is for pointers